 Measure time to results, not results.
 Sometimes it can be tricky to get into the mindset of delivering value quickly.
 It's easy to think that in order to delight the user, we need to give them the perfect product.
 Measuring time to results rather than the results themselves instills a culture of quick iterations which ultimately enables your team to deliver better products, winning by shipping.

 Often times we're presented with vague problems and tasked with developing a "machine learning solution."
 By spending the effort to properly scope your project and define its requirements up front, you can establish a foundation for smooth iterations through the model development loop as we work towards a final solution.

 Now go build great things!

-The insights shared in this blog post are shaped by my experience building and deploying machine learning models in products.
-On my current team at Proofpoint, we frequently discuss how we can refine our process to deliver value quickly on machine learning projects.
-Thank you to John Berryman, Dan Salo, and John Huffman for reading early drafts of this post and providing feedback.
+The insights shared in this blog post are shaped by my experience working on teams building and deploying machine learning models in products.
+On my current team at Proofpoint, we frequently discuss how we can refine our process to deliver value quickly on machine learning projects; these conversations and shared experiences are invaluable.
+Thank you to John Berryman, Dan Salo, John Huffman, and Michelle Carney for reading early drafts of this post and providing feedback.